dylanfisher/ci21/_projects/2-stories-as-networks.md

 - Representational images are not allowed

 ### Considerations
 Point-of-View: What is text?
 What is writing?
 How do you see or read this particular text?
-The most successful projects have 1 point of view that is expressed through a decisive design move (some examples in the books below)
+The most successful projects have 1 point of view that is expressed through a decisive design move.

 Typography: How does the typography enhance your point of view and help you convey meaning?
 Pay attention to typographic details: special characters, leading, words per line, etc.